 With the biodiversity, ecology and natural environment of Crete as its principal field of research, also extending to the wider southeast Mediterranean, the University of Crete - Natural History Museum of Crete has over time been witness to numerous instances of environmental offending.
 In the context of the partnerships it has built up with local bodies, agencies and Civil Society (SC), the Museum established contact with the Heraklion Bar Association's Environment Committee.
 Collaboration between us proved to be constructive, as it led to the concept and proposal to implement "Promoting awareness of wildlife crime prosecution and liability for biodiversity damage in NATURA 2000 areas in Crete", the funded project abbreviated to LIFE Natura Themis.
-This original, innovative plan also brings in the Chania Bar Association, the Hellenic Society for the Protection of Nature (HSPN) and the Ministry of Environment and Energy's Coordination Office for the Implementation of the Environmental Liability (MoEE-COIEL).
+This original, innovative plan also brings in the Chania Bar Association, the Hellenic Society for the Protection of Nature (HSPN) and the Ministry of Environment and Energy's Coordinating Office for Environmental Damage Management (MEE-COEDM).